rdjmacklin/MacklinJankowski_JAvianBio_2025/README.md

 Raw species data files should be stored in each species respective directory under `Data/Raw/eBird-Basic-Dataset/CBCH` or `Data/Raw/eBird-Basic-Dataset/BCCH`.
 The sampling event database should be stored under `Data/Raw/eBird-Basic-Dataset/EBD-Sampling`.
 The default names for files supplied by eBird upon download are retained in the R script, but so long as the user changes both the filename and the reference in the R script, users may customize filenames as they see fit.

-## Habitat Data Download and Organization.R
+## 02_Habitat Data Download and Organization.R

-Script 2: Habitat Data Download and Organization.R imports data from a variety of sources, in some cases automated via R packages.
+02_Habitat Data Download and Organization.R imports data from a variety of sources, in some cases automated via R packages.
 Each source will be explained below.

 * The R package 'rnaturalearth' acts to gather the necessary basemap data.
 See <https://github.com/ropensci/rnaturalearth> and <https://cran.r-project.org/web/packages/rnaturalearth/index.html>.
 Code is included to facilitate data download, but in case this code becomes defunct over time, we include the data modified and compiled into a geopackage under `Data/Raw/Natural-Earth` as the necessary data are released under the public domain (<https://www.naturalearthdata.com/about/terms-of-use/>).
 * Bird Conservation Region shapefiles are downloaded within the script from <https://birdscanada.org/download/gislab/bcr_terrestrial_shape.zip>.
 Should this link die, alternative sources of the data may be found at <https://www.birdscanada.org/bird-science/nabci-bird-conservation-regions> or by contacting <birdmap@birdscanada.org>.
 As we lack licensing information, we do not include the raw data files in this repository.
 These data should be stored in `Data/Raw/BCR_Terrestrial`.